Skip to main content

 This Biden administration policy revokes in its entirety the Trump-era policy identified in this entry.

 On Feb.
-6, 2021, the State Department announced that the U.S. had suspended and initiated the process to terminate the asylum cooperative agreements with Guatemala, Honduras, and El Salvador.
+6, 2021, the State Department announced that the U.S. had suspended and initiated the process to terminate the Asylum Cooperative Agreements with Guatemala, Honduras, and El Salvador.
 According to the press release, the termination of these agreements will be effective only after the notice period stipulated in each of the agreements, but the suspension is effective immediately.

 View Document